phpMv/ubiquity/docs/view/index.rst

 Ubiquity uses Twig as the default template engine (see `Twig documentation <https://twig.symfony.com/doc/2.x/>`_). |br|
 The views are located in the **app/views** folder.
 They must have the **.html** extension for being interpreted by Twig.

+Ubiquity can also be used with a PHP view system, to get better performance, or simply to allow the use of php in the views.

 Loading
 -------
 Views are loaded from controllers: